Skip to content

 Matching function

-Let's define higher order function ReduceTree that will travers leaves in Tree and produce a single value.
+Let's define a higher-order function ReduceTree that will traverse leaves in Tree and produce a single value.

 This function uses MatchTreeR1 function that is generated automatically for you.